Yusbad09/yusbad09.github.io/index.md

 👋 Welcome to my academic and professional portfolio!

-I am a **Cybersecurity Researcher** and **SOC Analyst** with expertise in **AI-driven security for autonomous systems, IoT, and cloud computing**.
-My passion lies in developing AI/ML-based solutions to detect, prevent, and respond to emerging cyber threats in critical infrastructures such as connected vehicles and smart city Infrastuctures.
+I am a Cybersecurity Researcher and SOC Analyst with expertise in AI-driven security for autonomous systems, IoT, and cloud computing.
+My passion lies in developing AI/ML-based solutions to detect, prevent, and respond to emerging cyber threats in critical infrastructures such as connected vehicles and smart city infrastuctures.

+ - My research interests include:
+**Automotive Cybersecurity:** Securing autonomous vehicles, connected cars, and vehicular communication systems (V2X).
+**Artificial Intelligence and Machine Learning for Cybersecurity:** Developing intelligent, adaptive defense mechanisms for IoT ecosystems, smart cities, and large-scale connected devices.
+**Internet Security, Privacy, and Digital Forensics:** Addressing challenges of data protection, digital identity, forensic investigation, and resilience in the modern digital age.

 ---
 ## 🎓 Education